-Supervisors should not interact with prospective students between Friday, 17th January 2025, and the interview sessions (23rd and 24th January 2024).
+Supervisors should not interact with prospective students between Wednesday 21st January 2026, and the interview sessions (27th and 28th January 2026).
 Students will have been provided with some of the interview questions and support is provided centrally, the interview panel will expect to hear the student's own thoughts.

-29. HOW WILL THE BALANCE BETWEEN THE THEMES AND INSTITUTIONS BE ACHIEVED?
+31. HOW WILL THE BALANCE BETWEEN THE THEMES AND INSTITUTIONS BE ACHIEVED?

-The overriding goal of the DTP is to recruit excellent students.
+The overriding goal of the DTP is to recruit students with excellent potential and motivation.
 There are no internal quotas and alignment with the research themes should not preclude an excellent project proposal, particularly one which will provide outstanding training in one or more of the vulnerable skills areas.
 That said, the DTP seeks to recruit students in approximately equal numbers to the three research themes.